 The Waiting Game

 So how long does it take for an edit to be reviewed?
 It really depends on your profile and how much trust you have.
 You can help increase this by regularly editing and reviewing on Google Maps.
-Currently, only Level 5 Local Guides can review edits that are pending on desktop.
-The rest of Google users can review edits on mobile unless it is an edit to remove the listing.
-So if you reported the listing as spam (#2 above), you need to wait for Google to review it or you can ask a Level 5 Local Guide to review it and it should help speed it along.
+Note that Having a higher Local Guide level does not mean you’ll get more edits published.

 Just because your edit got approved, your task is not over.

 If you reported it as spam and it was a verified listing, be prepared for someone at Google My Business (GMB) to incorrectly reinstate the listing.
 It happens all the time.
 Don’t believe me, check out the examples in this article.
-When this type of thing happens, definitely bring it up over at the GMB forum.
+When this type of thing happens, definitely bring it up over at the GMB forum and one of the Product Experts might be able to help you.
 Be very sure to be polite in your posts.
 Ranting at Google or the volunteers at the forum won’t help the situation at all.

 If you edited the business name and it was a verified listing, be prepared for the business owner to just change it back the next day through the Google My Business dashboard.
-If this keeps happening, post over on the GMB forum and clarify how many times you’ve edited the business name and how quickly it reverted back.
-This should help the volunteers to make a case to Google for why the listing should get a soft suspension (the listing becomes unverified).
-Google does not currently penalize or remove listings for businesses that keyword stuff in their business name but that doesn’t mean they won’t at some point.
+If this keeps happening, make sure to use the Redressal Form and clarify how many times you’ve edited the business name and how quickly it reverted back.
+This should help make a case to Google for why the listing should get a soft suspension (the listing becomes unverified).
+Google has also recently started giving hard penalties for repeat offender keyword stuffers.

 - For sources, only use government sources (like the business license search referenced above), the business website (or the website of the business that really owns that address, like UPS), images you’ve taken & shared online of the business (Ex: I drove by, here is what’s really there), or images on Street View.